breach

 After the Alison Saar sculpture by the same name.
 Wood, ceiling tin, found trunks, washtubs, and other objects, 2016

-Matthew E. Henry (MEH) is the author of six poetry collections, most recently said the Frog to the scorpion.
-He is editor-in-chief of The Weight Journal and an associate editor at Rise Up Review.
-The 2023 winner of the Solstice Literary Magazine Stephen Dunn Prize, MEH’s poetry appears in The Florida Review, Massachusetts Review, Ninth Letter, Ploughshares, Shenandoah, and The Worcester Review among others.
-MEH is an educator who can be found at www.MEHPoeting.com writing about education, race, religion, and burning oppressive systems to the ground.
+Matthew E. Henry (MEH) is the author of six poetry collections, most recently said the Frog to the scorpion (Harbor Editions, 2024).
+He is editor-in-chief of The Weight Journal, the CNF editor at Porcupine Literary, and an associate editor at Rise Up Review.
+MEH’s poetry and prose has been published in Anti-Heroin Chic, ASP Bulletin, Had, Massachusetts Review, Mayday, Ploughshares, Redivider, Shenandoah, Terrain, Whale Road Review, and The Worcester Review, among others.
+MEH is a high school educator who received his MFA yet continued to spend money he didn’t have completing an MA in theology and a PhD in education.
+You can find him at www.MEHPoeting.com and @mehpoeting.bsky.social writing about education, race, religion, and burning oppressive systems to the ground.